vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/README.md

    ```
    make setup
    ```
-2. Go over `modules`, by their prefix number.
+2. Go over `modules`, by their prefix number, issuing `cd` in each modules's directory.